 Neurology represents an important area for rare diseases which are often multi-organ conditions with predominantly neurological manifestations.
 NINDS and the Office of Rare Diseases Research support the adult and pediatric Rare Brain Disorders Clinic, which diagnoses patients from virtually all regions of the U.S. and a small number of patients from abroad.

 The laboratory’s educational mission doesn’t end with future physicians and scientists—the patients, their families, and the public add to the collaborative effort.
 It takes many hands working together to carry improved care from lab to bedside.
 Through invited lectures and public speaking, our faculty members increase awareness of rare brain disorders, available medical services, new scientific discoveries, and opportunities to participate in clinical trials.
-In addition, the Rare Brain Disorders Clinic and Laboratory partners with The Child Brain Foundation every year to hold The Child Brain Conference on topics of brain disease and biology of interest to the lay public.
+In addition, the Rare Brain Disorders Program partners with The Child Brain Foundation every year to hold The Child Brain Conference on topics of brain disease and biology of interest to the lay public.